CASE REPORTS

 Table and figures:

-A total maximum of one figure, graph, image or table is allowed per case report.
+A maximum of one figure, graph, image or table is allowed per case report.
 Multi-panel figures are allowed.
+Please see below for guidance on including tables.

 Back to the top